louisedelaigue/SO279_cruise_processing/README.md

 ### UWS discrete samples
 Final dataset can be found in _'./data'_ as **SO279_subsamples_data.csv**.
 Dataset includes the sames variables as the CTD discrete samples dataset.

+Processing steps include the following scripts and order:
 1. _processing_subsamples_raw.py_: Retrieves UWS discrete samples data and adds nutrients.
 The closest (in time) correcyed salinity and in-situ temperature is added to each sample from the UWS continuous pH dataset.

 2. _processing_vindta.py_: Processes TA and DIC lab analysis for both CTD and UWS discrete samples.
 Calculates pH(TA, DIC, 25, free scale), pH(initial during TA titration, 25, free scale) and pH(TA, DIC, in-situ temperature, total scale).